TranNhatTan14/Obsidian/Knowledge/Artificial Intelligence/Machine Learning/Large Language Model.md

 ---
 links:
   - "[[Artificial Intelligence]]"
+aliases:
+  - LLM
 ---
-- We will not train LLM, instead we will finetuning
+==We will not train LLM, we will finetuning instead==

 # Tactical